Superalgos/Superalgos/README.md

 * **Tests & Live Trading:** This is the task manager you will use to run the trading engine, so that you can set up your backtesting, paper-trading, forward testing and live testing sessions.
 In our templates, you will always find at least two tasks, so that you may run live-trading sessions issolated from your tests.
 This means that you will run one instance of the trading engine for live-trading and any number of instances of the trading engine for your testing sessions.

 [ILLUSTRATION]

+> **PRO TIP:** The [Getting Started Guide](#getting-started-guide) instructed you to start all tasks on both of these task managers.
+However, once you become familiar with the app, you may want to start only individual tasks according to your specific needs.

 # Testing and Simulations